mjwarrior/houserules/README.MARCJOSEPH.md

 ## Gas Maintenance and Fueling
 maintenance considerations

 1. Gas will be provided only for trips to and from school,church, work or job interviews; any personal outings are your financial responsibility.
 For personal outings not related to schooling or the above, fuel usage must be calculated in advance and paid for by you.
-Parents will contribute $100 for maintenance every two months, and the car may not be driven unless it meets maintenance standards.
+Parents will contribute $100 for maintenance every two months and $60 for fuel weekly, the car may not be driven unless it meets maintenance standards.
 The car should never be brought home with less than 1/4 of a tank.
 Insurance for the car is your responsibility.
 ### Scheduling
 blurb